-In terms of the EqIA completed as part of these proposals, there is no information on any direct promotion of this consultation to targeted groups i.e. centre users.
-Previous research with these groups is referred to in the EQIAs and EQIAs states that gaps in the data will be filled through this consultation process e.g. religion.
+In terms of the EqIA completed as part of these proposals, there is no information on any direct promotion of this consultation to targeted groups i.e.

+centre users.
+Previous research with these groups is referred to in the EQIA and EQIA states that gaps in the data will be filled through this consultation process e.g. religion.

-The recent census data (2021) should be used to evaluate need, not only in the wards where the children's centres are closing (Marden & Yalding and East) but in the wards that will be most impacted by the decisions.
-For example, East Borough Children's Centre is it location on the periphery of High Street Ward.
+The recent census data (2021) should be used to evaluate need, not only in the wards where the Children's Centres are closing (Marden & Yalding and East) but in the wards that will be most impacted by the decisions.
+For example, East Borough Children's Centre is located on the periphery of High Street Ward.
 Its users are not going to be geographically ringfenced to East Ward.
-Its service users are most likely are mostly to come from High Street ward which is the highest deprived ward in Maidstone borough.
+Its service users are most likely to come from High Street Ward which is the most deprived ward in Maidstone borough.